-Another great question to ask is how they allocate their pay packages.
+Another great question to ask is how they allocate their travel nurse pay package.
 This will give you an idea of how the agency invests in your benefits, utilities, and wages.
 A concentration in benefits and utilities may get in the way of possible raises.
-And before you think about going local for a fatter paycheck, ask about radius rules.
+And before you think about going local for a fatter travel nurse paycheck, ask about radius rules.
 In order to protect themselves from losing their permanent staff to travel contracts, hospitals follow radius rules.

 Once you find an agency you are comfortable with, know that it will take some time before you start working.
 It generally takes a few weeks for an agency to match you with an assignment.
 But when you do get that call about an offer, prepare for things to pick up pretty quickly.
 Offers are usually followed up with a phone interview a few weeks prior to the start date.
 This allows time to process the drug screening, background check, and the usual paperwork.
 For a better idea of the timeline and the process, ask your new recruiter for details.

 Some assignments may require you to work in different departments as needed.
 This position is known as a floater.
 It’s a great way to gain some experience.
 But, whether you have 2 or 25 years of experience, we recommend that you take a floating assignment on your first or second travel nursing job.
 You don’t want to get too overwhelmed on the first job.

 Finally, just as we discussed having an exit strategy prepared in case of any less than ideal nursing job situations, keep in mind that the facility you’re working for can do the same.
 This is not a frequent scenario, but it can happen.
 Don’t take it personally.
 If you can, learn why it was canceled so you can move forward and plan out your next move with your recruiter.